nanlour/WEBofBrotherhood/README.md

 # WEBofBrotherhood
-a webside power by R,  a mumber of Brotherhood.
+a webside powered by R,  a mumber of Brotherhood.